 Starring David Rawle, Brendan Gleeson and Lisa Hannigan.

 The documentary film follows the lives of four kids whose parents all happen to be gay.
-As they each wrestle with the onset of puberty, the outside world wrestles with the issue of marriage equality and whether or not kids of same-sex families are at
+As they each wrestle with the onset of puberty, the outside world wrestles with the issue of marriage equality and whether or not kids of same-sex families

 The New South Wales (NSW) Education Minister had banned schools from screening the film in August.
 Now documents obtained under freedom of information laws reveal that the NSW Government has received 85 complaints about the films.